 For cat parents, inappropriate peeing is one of the most annoying but common problem they have with their cat kids.
 Certainly, cat spraying everywhere around the house isn’t pleasant at all.
 But they may not be doing it on purpose.

 It can happen for many reasons.
-Physical issues such as kidney problems and arthritis can cause your cat to spray in the wrong place.
+Physical issues such as kidney issues and arthritis can cause your cat to spray in the wrong place.
 If these issues have already been ruled out, the cause is a behavioral one.

 At A Glance